Hubs-Foundation/hubs-docs/docs/set-up-SMTP-email-service.md

 3\.
 At Scaleway, copy the **Value data**.
 At Porkbun, paste it into **Answer/Value**.
 4\.
 Leave TTL as 600\.
 5\.
 Leave Priority blank.
 6\.
-For Notes:💡This is optional.
+For Notes: This is optional.
 We used Scaleway DMARC entry
 7\.
 Select **Add**.

 Once your 4 entries are in, the lower part of the page will look similar to this below.

-💡 Tip: We added optional ‘Notes’ to our entries.
+>💡 Tip: We added optional ‘Notes’ to our entries.
 We found that it helped to keep track of what each entry was.

 ![Capture of Porkbun, DNS Management, A records entries.
 Types are MX (noted as MX entry), TXT (noted as SPF entry), TXT (noted as DKIM entry), and TXT (noted as DMARC entry).](img/smtp/image35.png)

-6\.
+20\.
 Back at Scaleway, select the checkbox for **I have added these DNS records to my DNS zone**.
 Select **Verify domain**.
 Scaleway says “The verification of your domain might take 48 hours.”
 We found that it was quick.

 ![Capture of Scaleway Add a new email domain page, Add DMARC record (\#4) section.
 The I have added these DNS records to my DNS zone checkbox is checked and verify domain button is highlighted.](img/smtp/image36.png)

-7\. **Check your email.** Scaleway sends you an email with the status of your domain.
+21\. **Check your email.** Scaleway sends you an email with the status of your domain.
 Your domain will be either verified or not verified.

 Example email: